66Ryoko/simple-games/README.md

 1. Users can select a level with board sizes 3x3, 4x4, or 5x5.
 2. The user plays as the first player with 'O', and the AI player plays as the second player with 'X'.
 3. The AI player uses the [Alpha-Beta pruning algorithm](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) (an enhanced version of the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax)) with a maximum depth set to 5.
 Web workers are used to calculate the results to prevent UI blocking issues.
+It moves randomly if it reaches the timeout limit.

 Future work: Continuous improvement of computing efficiency.